birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

     classDef black fill:#FFFFFF, stroke:#000000
 ````

-## Confounding
+## Confounders

 **Confounders** are variables that **cause BOTH the treatment/exposure and outcomes**.
-Informally, it occurs when there is an open backdoor path between the treatment/exposure and outcome, and you could say a confounder is a variable that - possibly together with other variables - can be used to block the backdoor path between the treatment and outcome.
+Informally, it occurs when there is an open backdoor path between the treatment/exposure and outcome, and you could say a confounder is a variable that - possibly together with other variables - can be used to block the backdoor path between the treatment and outcome.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

+It is recommended that confounders are selected based on **prior knowledge**, rather than based on variables identified from the data.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)

 Example - smoking causes yellow fingers and lung cancer - if we don't condition on it, we expect to see an association between yellow fingers and lung cancer (known as a **marginal/unconditional** association)